 This three-minute video should be mandatory viewing for every new salesperson – and it’s an excellent reminder for the veterans too.
 St. John spent several years conducting hundreds of interviews to find out what successful people believe made them successful.
 He boiled it all down to 8 secrets.

 We don’t want to give all those secrets away here, but you can bet the list includes passion and focus.
-These 8 principles can apply to many areas of business, but in the field of sales, they are especially vital.
+These 8 principles can apply to many areas of business, and life in general – but in the field of sales, they are especially vital.

 3. Enersto Sirolli: Want to Help Someone?
 Shut Up and Listen!